Multiple sclerosis (MS) is a condition that affects the central nervous system.

 Continence problems - including bladder incontinence and constipation

-There are three stages of MS which range from mild, moderate and severe.
+There are three stages of MS which range from mild to moderate and severe.

 Relapsing-remitting (RRMS) is the most common form of MS. This stage involves partial or total recovery after attacks.
 Between 70 and 75 percent of people with MS begin with relapsing-remitting MS.